Verun

 FieldWhat it does

-Setup hookRuns when a new worktree is created — use it to copy .env files, install dependencies, etc. The $VERUN_REPO_PATH variable points to your main repo root.
+Setup hookRuns when a new worktree is created — copy .env files, install dependencies, etc.

-Destroy hookRuns when a task is deleted — use it for any cleanup.
+Destroy hookRuns when a task is deleted — use it for cleanup.

 Start commandThe dev server command to run inside each worktree (e.g. pnpm dev).